e-muzi/biosensor-analysis-platform/README.md

 5.  **Check History**: Go to 'History' to see a list of all your past analyses.
 You may clear all history data in the 'Settings' function.

-## New Features in Version 3

-- **Calibration Strips**: Each pesticide test area now has its own calibration strip with 5 known concentration points
-- **No Normalization Required**: Direct comparison between test areas and calibration strips eliminates the need for white reference normalization
-- **Confidence Levels**: Results include confidence indicators based on how well the test brightness matches calibration points
-- **Improved Accuracy**: More accurate concentration measurements using real-time calibration data

 ## Test Kit Layout

 The test kit has the following layout (left to right):